lanl-aea/waves/docs/tutorial_writing_builders.rst

 to make task behavior more predictable.
 There is no interactive behavior to work around and also no CLI option to force non-interactive behavior.

+Normally the internal implementation and API are not accessible to solver users.
+Here, the full internal API is produced as an example of Python command line utility and to allow users to play with solver behavior to more closely match solvers of interest.
+While the Python implementation is written to |PROJECT| style and functional programming best practices, the file handling behavior itself is undesirable when users have direct control over command line utility behavior.

 Solver documentation
 ====================